emedware/omni18n/README.md

 The client part is a [`I18nClient`](./docs/client.md) that will remember a locale and manage the queries to a server and language changes.
 This client will produce `Translator`s who are described in typescript by the type `any`, or you can specify yours for your dictionary structure.

-> :warning: The library has 2 entry points: `omni18n/server` and `omni18n/client`.
-Please only load the latter in the browser.
-(The `server` contains indeed everything)
+> :warning: The library has 2 entry points: `omni18n` and `omni18n/client`.
+Only load the latter in the browser.

 ### Server side